-- a) To supervise the effectiveness of the control of the entity and the functions of Internal Audit, Regulatory Compliance and Internal Control, Global Risk Management and Risk Management and Information Systems.
-To approve or amend the bylaws regarding these functions while at the same time guaranteeing their independence and comprehensive nature. - b) To give its opinion to the Supervisory Board prior to decisions concerning any matter within its powers together with any financial information to be published, on the creation or acquisition of holdings in entities whose purpose or location is different from those approved in the ICF's policy on investment. - c) To supervise the preparation and presentation of regulatory financial information, ensuring its compliance with legal requirements and the proper application of accounting principles. - d) To be promptly advised of any monitoring or request for information by a supervisory body, irrespective of the department responsible for complying with such requests. - e) To define the entity's tolerance to general risks, ensure that the risk profile remains within the objectives and keep the Supervisory Board informed of the measures adopted to correct any variance that may arise. - f) To establish and supervise a mechanism that enables employees to confidentially report any potentially significant irregularities.
+- security management tasks and conduct half-yearly follow-up of the indicators and controls relating to its governance. - b) To approve or amend the bylaws governing the functions referred to in the previous paragraph while at the same time ensuring their independence and comprehensive nature. - c) To give its opinion to the Supervisory Board prior to decisions concerning any matter within its powers together with any financial information to be published, on the creation or acquisition of holdings in entities whose purpose or location is different from those approved in the ICF's policy on investment. - d) To supervise the preparation and presentation of regulatory financial information, ensuring its compliance with legal requirements and the proper application of accounting principles. - e) To be promptly advised of any monitoring or request for information by a supervisory body, irrespective of the department responsible for complying with such requests. - f) To define the entity's tolerance to general risks, ensure that the risk profile remains within the objectives and keep the Supervisory Board informed of the measures adopted to correct any variance that may arise. - g) To establish and supervise a mechanism that enables employees to confidentially report any potentially significant irregularities.

-APPOINTMENTS AND REMUNERATION COMMITTEE (at 31/12/2019)
+APPOINTMENTS AND REMUNERATION COMMITTEE (at 31/12/2024)